Strawberry Field: 21st century

 The children's home closed in January 2005, and the building was used by the Salvation Army as a church and prayer centre.
 The gates marking its entrance were removed and replaced with replicas in May 2011.

 The Salvation Army opened Strawberry Field to the public for the first time in September 2019, allowing visitors to explore the grounds.
 Incorporated in the grounds is a training centre for young people with special educational needs and a new exhibition space dedicated to the story of the place, John Lennon, the writing and recording of The Beatles “Strawberry Fields Forever” and The Salvation Army, together with a cafe and gift shop.

 The visitor exhibition contains a tour which tells stories of the formation of The Salvation Army and its work at the original children’s home, John Lennon's childhood and early inspiration, and the song 'Strawberry Fields Forever' through multimedia and interviews including an introduction by Paul McCartney and memorabilia relating to Lennon's inspiration.
 The media guide has commentary by John Lennon’s half-sister Julia Baird, who is Honorary President of Strawberry Field.

 In the exhibition is the Steinway piano on which Lennon composed and recorded "Imagine" which is on loan from the estate of George Michael.
 The gardens where John Lennon once found sanctuary now house the original red gates which were returned to Strawberry Field after being stolen in 2000.

 In May 2023 the Strawberry Field Bandstand opened.
-Donated by Cliff Cooper, founder and CEO of Orange Amps, the bandstand features an "Imagine" mosaic floor which references the mosaic in the Central Park, New York Strawberry Fields memorial, and the back wall features a mural depicting the history of John Lennon and The Salvation Army at the Strawberry Field site, designed by artist James Wilkinson.
+Donated by Cliff Cooper, founder and CEO of Orange Amps, the bandstand features an "Imagine" mosaic floor which references the mosaic in the Central Park, New York Strawberry Fields memorial, and the back wall features a mural depicting the history of John Lennon and The Salvation Army at the Strawberry Field site.

 The Ukrainian Peace Monument was unveiled at Strawberry Field in May 2023.
 It will remain in Liverpool until it is safe to move it to a permanent home in Ukraine.